 The following graph summarises the breakdown of projected total expenditure over a 30 year time horizon.
-It includes both operational and capital expenditure (with the exception of the flood response works).
+It includes both operational and capital expenditure.
 Operational costs include operations and maintenance, and indirect expenditure.

 Indirect expenditure includes interest, rating collection costs, costs associated with maintaining the Asset Register, and internal overhead costs.
 Capital includes expenditure for growth, levels of service and renewals (including carry forwards), but excludes projects funded by the district wide drainage rate.

-Figure 5: Projected Total Expenditure
+Figure 6: Projected Total Expenditure